veraberger/veraberger.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: NSF Graduate Research Fellow at MIT
+subtitle: NSF Graduate Research Fellow at MIT Kavli Institute for Astrophysics and Space Research

 profile:
   align: right